 The containerd maintainers (including me) are happy to announce the release of containerd 2.0!
-This is the first major release of containerd since 1.0 was released in 2017, and represents a committment both to the evolution of the containerd project and continued investment in stability, reliability, and efficiency.
+This is the first major release of containerd since 1.0 was released in 2017, and represents a commitment both to the evolution of the containerd project and continued investment in stability, reliability, and efficiency.

 With that said, let’s dive in!